swiftlang/swift-sdk-generator/README.md

 ```
 swift run swift-sdk-generator make-linux-sdk --with-docker
 ```
-To build a RHEL images, use the `--linux-distribution-name` option.
+To build a RHEL images, use the `--distribution-name` option.
 The following command will build a `ubi9`-based image:
 ```
-swift run swift-sdk-generator make-linux-sdk --with-docker --linux-distribution-name rhel
+swift run swift-sdk-generator make-linux-sdk --with-docker --distribution-name rhel
 ```

 You can also specify the base container image by name: